ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 ## This file contains the explanations of the project

 It is organised in 2 main parts :
 1. Explain the general structure of the project
 2. Explain the configuration of the project for our specific sensor

+# Hardware-Software Platforms--Temperature sensor
+In this file,  you will find how you can proceed to use a temperature sensor.

+Hello everybody!
+We are two students from the Polytechnic faculty of Mons!
+We are first degree master students.
+We are in the "Electrical Energy and Smart Grids" finality.
+The objective of the project is to implement an interface between the sensor and the FPGA through a FPGA.
+The needed details about this project are available just below, but don't worry, there are many other informations in the Explanations.md file.
 # General structure

 To understand the general structure of the project, let us consider the following scheme.